• Skip to primary navigation

 Extra virgin olive oil: Extra virgin olive oil is arguably the most important ingredient in Italian cooking.
 To achieve the best flavor and quality in your focaccia, be sure your olive oil is extra virgin.

-If you want to learn more, check out my email series that teaches all about Italian olive oil.
+If you want to learn more, check out my guide that teaches all about Italian olive oil.

 Instant dry yeast: Yeast is an essential ingredient for nearly all bread recipes.
 Yeast is the ingredient that gives your dough and bread the ability to rise.
 Always check that your yeast has not expired before using it in your baking.